- Nick Khouri, State Treasurer

 - Phone: 517-373-3210

-The Tax Processing Bureau is responsible for the process and review of all major Michigan tax returns and related forms.
+The Tax Administration Services Bureau is responsible for the process and review of all major Michigan tax returns and related forms.
 Each year, over 8 million individual and business tax returns are received and processed by the Bureau.
 The major taxes processed include the Corporate Income tax (CIT), Individual Income tax (IIT), Sales, Use, and Withholding (SUW) taxes, Tobacco tax, Motor Fuel related taxes, Health Insurance Claims Assessment (HICA) and the Michigan Business tax (MBT).
 The Bureau also processes City of Detroit Corporate, Withholding, Partnership, Estate and Trust tax returns.

 - Director: Scott Lonberger